- Beijing, China

 Fulfills General Education Program requirement for Engineering majors.

 Throughout the program, there will be a wide array of cultural activities available to the students.
-Past activities have included: Visiting the Great Wall of China, visits to Tiananmen Square and the Forbidden City, Peking Opera Show, Culinary walk/food tasting tour, Shanghai Disney day trip, Temple of Heaven and YuYuan Garden visits.
+Planned activities include: Visiting the Great Wall of China, visits to Tiananmen Square and the Forbidden City, Peking Opera Show, Culinary walk/food tasting tour, Shanghai Disney day trip, Temple of Heaven and YuYuan Garden visits.

 Please visit Tippie's Website for further information.

 Shanghai is known for its long history of foreign influence, fashion, and economic prowess, and stands as one of the top financial centers in the world.
 Following decades of double-digit growth, China’s center of finance and trade aims to become a global financial and shipping hub by the year 2020.
 With a population topping 23 million people, Shanghai has seen massive development over the last two decades in particular, and the new financial district of Pudong is home to some of the tallest skyscrapers in the world.